r-petes/climate-data-visualizer/README.md

 ## Inspiration

-Data visualization is important for being able to understand the scope of a problem, particularly in regards to climate change and other large, almost unimagineable issues.
+Data visualization is important for being able to understand the scope of a problem, particularly in regards to climate change and other large, difficult-to-conceptualize issues.

 ## What it does